AntibodyEngineers/2024-Antibodies-and-AI/README.md

 However, developing antibodies that can effectively target new or evolving pathogens is a complex and time-consuming process.
 Traditionally, developing effective antibodies is a labor-intensive process and often need to screen thousands of potential antibodies to find ones that effectively bind to and neutralize a target pathogen.
 By leveraging AI and Machine Learning, we aim to accelerate the discovery and optimization of antibodies.

+The goal of this year's hackathon was to build off past hackathons and refine past code, give example analysis, annotate reference notebooks, and start on developing glossaries / tutorials for undergraduate research use.
+A second subteam focused on immunoprofiling and gene expression characterization to test potential data science applications for identifying effective T-cell clones for targeted biomarkers.
+Both teams used Jupyter Notebooks hosted on Jupyter Hub, all which was hosted using Jetstream2 virtual instances.
+Publically available immunology datasets were used for both projects.

 ## Methods
 ### Datasets
 * N/A